 There is accessible parking next to the house; please contact us if you require assistance.

-Assistance dogs are allowed in the House and Garden.
-All other dogs on short leads are welcome throughout the gardens and outside the tearoom, where water bowls are available for them.
+Only certified assistance animals are allowed in the House (including the Tearoom) and Garden, and at events.
+Other animals on short leads or equivalent are welcome throughout the gardens and outside the tearoom, where water bowls are available for them.
 We ask all dog owners to clean up after them and use the dog bins provided.
+These are located by the main entrance, next to the church, and in the wilderness area of the garden.

 How to get to Chawton House